The ruins of Highland House on the southeast coast of South Caicos

 Starting a Business

 To start a business in the Turks and Caicos, you’ll need to research the requirements for your business category.
-To protect the local population, the government requires certain businesses to be run by persons with Turks and Caicos Islander Status or to be majority owned by a local partner.
-These categories include popular businesses such as boat charters, grocery stores, small law firms, real estate firms, and many other business types.
+To protect the local population, the government requires certain businesses to be owned by persons with Turks and Caicos Islander Status (typically, these are majority-owned by a local partner).
+Reserved categories include popular businesses, such as boat charters, grocery stores, small law firms, real estate firms, and many other business types.

-Other categories are reserved, which means that it may be possible to get a license depending on the individual case.
-For example, a medical practice is a reserved category, however, Cabinet has the ability to waive this requirement depending on local need.
+Other categories are restricted, meaning it may be possible to get a license depending on the individual case.
+For example, while a medical practice is a restricted category, Cabinet has the ability to waive this requirement depending on local need.

 Handmade Turks and Caicos soap